 In 2011, post-doc Deborah Fields and graduate student Kristin Searle joined Yasmin’s group.
 They continued the work I started on debugging with e-textiles and presented a poster at SIGCSE (Fields, D. A., Kafai, Y. B., Searle, K. A. & Min, Hannah S., 2012).

-If you would like to describe your work as being similar to or inspired by a deconstructionist approach, please reference (Griffin, Kaplan, & Burke, 2012), or if you prefer, (Griffin, 2016) if your work involves teaching programming.
-If you would like to call something you’ve created a Debug’em® or a Deconstruction Kit™ please contact us using the Contact page.
+If you would like to describe your work as being similar to or inspired by a de-constructionist approach, please reference (Griffin, Kaplan, & Burke, 2012) or (Griffin, 2016).
+If you would like to call something you’ve created a Debug’em® or a De-Construction Kit™ please contact us using the Contact page.

 * Grading Software Dev Team: concept: Jean Griffin and Fernando Pereira; project mgmt: Griffin; software dev: Owen Gunden, Will Lovas, Bertan Aygun, Ari Gilder, Zach Goldberg, Luciano Cheng

 ** BotWorld Team: concept: Griffin and Pereira; project mgmt: Griffin; software dev: Mark Fickett, Ryan Menezes, Lu Chen; grading software: Ari Gilder & crew; project authoring: Gilder, Kevin Lehrman, Chen, Menezes, (who else?); web: Chen, Menezes; artwork: Chen.